LearnTradingView & ChartingMacro-Economics & Yield Curves

 01

-Professional fund managers always start with the macro picture — interest rates set the cost of money, inflation determines purchasing power, and employment data signals economic health.
-These three pillars create the backdrop against which all technical patterns play out.
+Professional fund managers universally employ a 'top-down' approach.
+They begin with the macro picture: interest rates set the cost of capital, inflation determines purchasing power, and employment data signals economic health.
+These three pillars create the underlying tide; technical patterns are merely the waves on the surface.

 80+Countries Tracked